uasoft-indonesia/badaso-documentation-gen-1/docs/customization/custom-API.md

 ---
-id: custom-API
+id: custom-API-helper
-title: Custom API
+title: Custom API Helper
-sidebar_label: Custom API
+sidebar_label: Custom API Helper
 ---

-Badaso also supports for customization API.
-The block below is a directory structure for adding a new API.
+Badaso also supports for customization API helper.
+The block below is a directory structure for adding a new API  helper.

 ## Add an API

-- To add an API, add it to the `modules` directory in `api` directory.
+- To add an API helper, add it to the `modules` directory in `api` directory.

 ```
 📦Your Project